 Karine Pitts – ELA-E

-Karine Pitts is new to DCIS Fairmont but has been teaching for DPS for over 25 years, mostly in the primary grades where her heart is held captive.
+This is Karine Pitts 2nd year at DCIS Fairmont.
+She has been teaching for DPS for over 25 years, mostly in the primary grades where her heart is held captive.
 She earned a degree in Elementary Education from Metropolitan State College and holds an Early Childhood Director credential from the State of Colorado.
 Teaching is Karine’s passion.

 As a native to Colorado, Karine enjoys hiking, gardening and just being outdoors.
 She lives in Evergreen where she can take advantage of everything this beautiful state has to offer.
 Karine also enjoys exploring the world and spending time with family.
 She has been married for 27 years and has two adult children and 3 furry ones!
 Her daughter is a nurse and her son works in hospitality.